claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use as ingredient for**: _Potions, Scrolls, Spells, Weapons, Armor, Shields, Rods, Wands, Staffs, Rings, Wondrous Items, Bellowing Dragoncrest Ring, Lingering Dragoncrest Ring_
 **Crafting Value (when used as ingredient)**: _4000 GP_
 **Use**: _Weapon Enchant, Armor Enchant, Accessory Enchant, Drink_
-**Description**: The blood of a Necrolisk flows with the energy of the spirits it devoured during its lifetime.<br>You can use it in a ritual lasting 10 minutes to coat a weapon with it, which will permanently turns it into a Shroudbane Weapon (Very Rare).<br>You can also use it in a ritual lasting 10 minutes to coat a piece of armor, shield or clothing, which permanently become a Shroud Repellent (Very Rare) equipment.<br>You can also use it to coat a silver accessory, such as a ring or amulet, which permanently becomes a Silver Accessory of Coveting (Very Rare).
-As with the blood of any dragon, you can also use it as materials towards the 20,000 GP necessary to craft a Bellowing Dragoncrest Ring (Very Rare), or a Lingering Dragoncrest Ring (Very Rare).<br>If you consume the blood it will permanently grant 15 ft of Tremorsense, and 5 ft of Blindsight, which are added to your range of Tremorsense and Blindsight if you already have it from other features, as well as the ability to once per long rest sense incorporeal entities within 200 ft of you, or you add 200 ft to whichever feature allows you to sense incorporeal creatures that you might have.
+**Description**: The blood of a Necrolisk flows with the energy of the spirits it devoured during its lifetime.<br><br>You can use it in a ritual lasting 10 minutes to coat a weapon with it, which will permanently turns it into a Shroudbane Weapon (Very Rare).<br><br>You can also use it in a ritual lasting 10 minutes to coat a piece of armor, shield or clothing, which permanently become a Shroud Repellent (Very Rare) equipment.<br><br>You can also use it to coat a silver accessory, such as a ring or amulet, which permanently becomes a Silver Accessory of Coveting (Very Rare). <br><br>As with the blood of any dragon, you can also use it as materials towards the 20,000 GP necessary to craft a Bellowing Dragoncrest Ring (Very Rare), or a Lingering Dragoncrest Ring (Very Rare).<br><br>If you consume the blood it will permanently grant 15 ft of Tremorsense, and 5 ft of Blindsight, which are added to your range of Tremorsense and Blindsight if you already have it from other features, as well as the ability to once per long rest sense incorporeal entities within 200 ft of you, or you add 200 ft to whichever feature allows you to sense incorporeal creatures that you might have.

 **Cooking Effect**: If you have proficiency in the Alchemist Kit, you can refine the magic in the blood to make 8 vials of Necrolisk Extract